Ingagi: Preservation

 The film was never lost, contrary to popular belief due to it long being unavailable on home video or television.
-Three nitrate prints are held at The Library of Congress.
+Three nitrate prints of Ingagi are held at The Library of Congress.

 Seven of the eight Vitaphone discs have been found by fans and are now available on YouTube.
 96 seconds of the film are included in the documentary Charlie Gemora: Uncredited.

 In partnership with Something Weird Video, Kino Classics released a 4K restoration of the film on Blu-ray Disc on January 5, 2021.

-Reception
+Critical reception

+Film critic Mordaunt Hall wrote in The New York Times that the film "is a loose assemblage of the usual African travel scenes, many of which are spoiled by extraordinarily bad photography," that "the screen is a miserable blur for minutes at a time," that "the scenes with gorillas last about ten minutes and are not at all convincing," but noted that "the trapping of a leopard, the capture of a giant python and a hippopotamus hunt might be genuinely interesting."
+A contemporary review of the film in Variety reported that "photography is poor" and "the ape women are seen completely naked, but shadowed in a clearing [and] they are not as black as expected for the jungle" with "doubt concerning the naturalness of the gorilla," but noted that "there is a gripping scene when a lioness attacks a cameraman [with] no doubt of the authenticity of this frightful but vivid scene."
+A review from the Houston Chronicle called Ingagi “an effort to obtain money under false pretenses and a deliberate propagation of fabrications in the name of science.
+It is howlingly ridiculous, so obviously fake that one forgets to resent it.”

 From retrospective reviews, Michael Atkinson reviewed the home video release in Sight & Sound.
-Atkinson found the film "distinctive for portending to be something it absolutely is not", noting the film contained a litany of large animals killed and butchered while it had "wall to wall" supremacist stereotypes while finding the footage taken from other films as uproarious.
+Atkinson found the film "distinctive for portending to be something it absolutely is not", noting the film's litany of large animals killed and butchered and its "wall to wall" supremacist stereotypes, while finding the footage taken from other films uproarious.
+A review of the film on DVD Talk noted that it is "fascinating even if it's not entirely fun.
+There's definitely some interest in the classic wildlife footage, but the continued brutality of the hunters (which admittedly is not shown as explicitly as it could be) eventually becomes deadening.
+And the way the black characters are treated – whether it's the actual African natives put down by the narration or the American actors put into demeaning situations – is so offputting and infuriating that it would derail any self-respecting Bad Movie Night."